Montana/travis-kuberenetes-demo/README.md

-# Kubernetes Demo (using OpenShift)

-Skeleton build to run Kubernetes and OpenShift Origin clusters on Travis CI.
+# Skeleton build to run Kubernetes and OpenShift Origin clusters on Travis CI

 # Usage